jazz-community/work-item-command-line/com.ibm.js.team.workitem.commandline/lib/ReadMe.txt

 1. Download opencsv from
 http://sourceforge.net/projects/opencsv/files/opencsv/3.7/
 and place the library opencsv-3.7.jar into the folder lib in the WCL folder.
+Rename the file to opencsv.jar In case you have a different version of opencsv hopefully everything runs as expected.

 2. Copy the Eclipse plugins from RTC Eclipse into the lib folder